To Lady Fischer, Berlin

 That next morning, she awoke to find me sleeping in the armchair of the hall, by the fireplace.
 I had explained that I for some apparent reason never told to her, had slept there due to my concern for the storm.
 She never questioned me afterwards however odd the excuse was.
 My nightmares were now dreams pleasant and allay-or so I thought.

-We soon departed the Von Heissen castle, after Baron Von Heissen had returned.
-But, a vestige still remained, still remained, behind the creaks and strains of the chapel, the bust of the mare.
+We would soon depart the Von Heissen castle, after Baron Von Heissen had returned.
+But a vestige still remained, still remained, behind the creaks and strains of the chapel, the bust of the mare.
 I had hidden the goblet in a recess, behind the altar.

 The intrinsic concept of a dream and nightmare is differential in the contrast of its actual implication, when the undetermined notion of congruity and incongruity are in the rudiment of the conscience.
 Thus, a dream is but a mere dream, if we allow it to be interpreted in that manner.
 And a nightmare is a dreadful nightmare that originates and becomes vividly alive, when the fragile mind is susceptible to the lurking sounds of the nefarious beings that taunt us, with lechery and debauchery.